crusher-dev/documentation/docs/develop/connect.md

 ---
 title: Connect
 description:
-  This page has instructions demonstrating how to connect to QuestDB from NodeJS, Java or Go.
+  This page has instructions demonstrating how to connect to Crusher from NodeJS, Java or Go.
 The examples show the Postgres and InfluxDB integrations.
 ---

-This page shows how to connect to QuestDB using different programming languages or tools.
+This page shows how to connect to Crusher using different programming languages or tools.

 ## First things first

-Make sure you have QuestDB running and accessible, you can do so from [Docker](/docs/get-started/docker/), the [binaries](/docs/get-started/binaries/) or [Homebrew](/docs/get-started/homebrew/) for macOS users.
+Make sure you have Crusher running and accessible, you can do so from [Docker](/docs/get-started/docker/), the [binaries](/docs/get-started/binaries/) or [Homebrew](/docs/get-started/homebrew/) for macOS users.

 ## Postgres compatibility

-You can query data using the [Postgres](/docs/reference/api/postgres/) endpoint that QuestDB exposes.
+You can query data using the [Postgres](/docs/reference/api/postgres/) endpoint that Crusher exposes.
 This is accessible via port `8812`.

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"